atmoswing/atmoswing-user-manual/docs/app-optimizer/usage.rst

 Random exploration of the parameters space
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * **Monte-Carlo simulations**: An exploration of the parameters space using Monte-Carlo simulations.
-These simulations were found to be limited in terms of ability to find reasonable parameters sets for even moderately AMs.
+These simulations were found to be limited in terms of ability to find reasonable parameters sets for even moderately complex AMs (1-2 levels of analogy with a few predictors).

 Outputs
 -------